 - Civil Engineering

 - Electrical Engineering or related disciplines

-The Department of Naval Architecture, Ocean & Marine Engineering, a leading institution in Scotland, offers excellent teaching and research facilities in naval architecture, ocean and marine engineering, which expands your career opportunities in naval architecture, marine, offshore oil and gas industry.
+The Department of Naval Architecture, Ocean & Marine Engineering (NAOME), a leading institution in Scotland, offers excellent teaching and research facilities in naval architecture, ocean and marine engineering, which expands your career opportunities in naval architecture, marine, offshore oil and gas industry.

-You must take three specialist classes if you are studying for the Postgraduate Certificate and up to five if you are studying for a Postgraduate Diploma or MSc.
+You must take three specialist modules if you are studying for the Postgraduate Certificate and up to five if you are studying for a Postgraduate Diploma or MSc.

-Successful completion of six classes leads to the award of a Postgraduate Certificate.
+Successful completion of six modules leads to the award of a Postgraduate Certificate.

 You’ll work with a group of students from different pathways of the Sustainable Engineering programme.
 You’ll produce sustainable solutions to real-life industry problems.
 This project will include site visits, field trips and progress reports to industry partners.

 Successful completion of eight modules and the group project leads to the award of a Postgraduate Diploma.

 MSc students will study a selected topic in depth and submit a thesis.